10 Things to Do in Tokyo in Winter

 6. Lose yourself in the enchanted forest of Ueno Park

-But in winter the park holds some mysteries often known only to locals, and although its leafy trees are often bare, the snow, cold and leaves carpeting the ground bring the enchanted forest to life.
+Ueno Park holds some mysteries in winter that are often only known to locals, and although its leafy trees are often bare, the snow, cold and leaves carpeting the ground bring the enchanted forest to life.

 The enchanted forest is actually a meandering trail of dull-coloured, snow-covered paths.
 If you dare to brave the cold, you can walk through Ueno and at the weekend, when the flow of visitors slows down, listen to the sounds of nature to escape for a few minutes from the bustling, glittering Tokyo.

-Japan has adopted many of the customs of the West, especially in terms of celebrations, so it's no surprise that Tokyo dresses up for Christmas from November onwards.
+Japan has adopted many of the customs of the West, especially when it comes to celebrations, so it's no surprise that Tokyo dresses up for Christmas from November onwards.
+And one of the places where the Christmas spirit is most alive is at the markets:

-The Ebisu Garden Christmas market is one of the most beautiful in the city and, as it is inspired by France, you can find French specialities such as handmade decorations, candles and traditional mulled wine.
+- Ebisu Garden is one of the most beautiful in the city and is inspired by France.
+There you can find French specialities such as handmade decorations, candles and traditional mulled wine.

 8. Walk through Hanegi Park and see the plum blossoms in bloom

 Plum trees are considered symbols of life and rebirth in Japan and are therefore revered by locals.
 If you enjoyed the trails in Ueno Park, the Hanegi ume trees are not to be missed.
-Just watch out for the branches sticking out of the trees!
+Be careful of the branches sticking out of the trees!

-Hanegi Park is a bit far from the epicentre of Tokyo's main attractions, but it's a good excuse to also visit Shibuya or Hachiman Shrine if you're interested in samurai stories and tours.
+Hanegi Park is a bit far from the epicentre of Tokyo's main attractions, but it's a good excuse to explore Shibuya or Hachiman Shrine as well.

-The Japanese capital is notable for the illuminations of its buildings and the myriad of bulbs, LED lights, signs and creative designs that recreate a bright and cheerful winter cityscape, magical to discover on every nighttime walk.
+Christmas in Tokyo is highlighted by the illuminated buildings and the myriad of bulbs, LED lights, signs and creative designs that recreate a bright and cheerful winter cityscape, magical to discover on every nighttime walk.

-The virtual map of places worth walking through on winter nights to see Tokyo lit up covers every corner of the city.
+The virtual map of places worth visiting during the winter nights to see Tokyo lit up covers every corner of the city, and an excellent way to do this in the cold is to book a bus tour of Tokyo.

-The area around Shinjuku station becomes a glowing forest of wooden walkways, benches and the Docomo Tower.
-The Roppongi district is also illuminated with Christmas lights, as is the Radio Tower and the Tokyo Skytree structure.
+- The Roppongi district is also illuminated by Christmas lights, as is the Radio Tower and the Tokyo Skytree structure.

-Parks are also places that usually glow at night in Tokyo and the best to visit during the winter season, besides the ubiquitous Ueno Park, are Yebisu Gardens and Shibuya Gardens.
+- Parks are also places that usually glow at night in Tokyo: Ueno Park, Yebisu Gardens and Shibuya Gardens.

-The cold weather is a good excuse to enjoy Japanese cuisine during your visit to Tokyo in winter.
-Hot dishes such as ramen, nabe, soba and sake will be the stars of your tour of one of the world's best cuisines, which is best enjoyed when it's below freezing outside.
+The cold weather is a good excuse to enjoy Japanese cuisine during your winter visit to Tokyo.
+Hot dishes will be the stars of your tour of one of the best cuisines in the world, which is even more enjoyable when the temperature outside is below freezing.

 Whichever option you choose, you'll taste exquisite flavours and learn more about the delicious Japanese food that is usually the star of Tokyo food tours.